ptah23/feynman-ai/LLM Chat POC.md

 - coverage of the core aspects of the concept
 - clarity and simplicity of the explanation
-- Identify gaps in understanding and areas that need improvement Provides a score on how well the concept was explained.
+- Identify gaps in understanding and areas that need improvement

+Provide a score on how well the concept was explained.

 Concept: `Gradient Descent is an iterative optimization process that searches for an objective function’s optimum value (Minimum/Maximum).
 It is one of the most used methods for changing a model’s parameters in order to reduce a cost function in machine learning projects.